My First Guitar Lesson

 It was exciting and feels like it was only a few months ago, even though It at least 15 years ago!

 My Student’s First Guitar Lesson

 I like to start with explaining how the guitar works, what pitch is and how the guitar relates to the piano.
-Most people have play a few notes on the piano and so get the different notes and understand how each note is a different pitch – which is really useful when it comes to understanding how the guitar works.
+Most people have played a few notes on the piano and so get the different notes and understand how each note is a different pitch.
+This is really useful when it comes to understanding how the guitar works.

-At this point I’ll talk about chords and how they are written down.
-Usually I’ll show them simple guitar chords like D and G – without talking about theory.
+At this point, I’ll talk about chords and how we write them out.
+Usually, I’ll show them simple guitar chords like D and G – without talking about theory.
 Making sure they understand how it should sound, how they should sit and what a duff note sounds like.

-Normally by this time we’re out of time.
-If we’re not I’ll teach the beginning to “everybody hurts” – hey it’s just a simple finger picking around D to G!
+Normally by this time, we used all of our hour together.
+If not, I’ll teach the beginning to REM’s “everybody hurts”.
+Hey, it’s just a simple finger picking around D to G!

 Half the battle is getting the chord right, the other half is getting them to use it straight away and learning songs is the best way to learn something fully.

-At end of the first lesson, I ask them how they felt it went and whether they want to continue to see me for lesson.
+At end of the first guitar lesson, I ask them how they felt it went and whether they want to continue to see me for lessons.
 It’s usually a yes!

 So what was your first guitar lesson like?